john8280/Consignmentv1/README.md

 Prepare Your ReadMe File: You’ll need to create a readme.txt file following WordPress guidelines.
 Review Plugin Guidelines: Ensure your plugin meets all WordPress plugin guidelines.
 This step is only necessary if you plan to release the plugin publicly on the WordPress Plugin Store.
+Testing the Plugin
+Before deploying, it's crucial to test the plugin thoroughly:

+Install and Activate the Plugin:

+Zip the woocommerce-consignment folder.
+In your WordPress dashboard, navigate to Plugins > Add New > Upload Plugin.
+Upload the zip file, install, and activate the plugin.
+Verify 'USED_Items' Tag Creation:

+Go to Products > Tags and ensure USED_Items exists.
+Submit an Item:

+Navigate to the page where you've added the [additemform] shortcode.
+Fill out the form with up to 4 images.
+Submit and ensure the item is saved as pending.
+Approve the Item:

+As an admin, go to the page with the [approve_items] shortcode.
+Approve the submitted item and verify it's published with:
+Resized images.
+Tagged as USED_Items.
+SKU prefixed with USED-Item-.
+Manage Payouts:

+Ensure that sold items tagged as USED_Items appear in the payout management section.
+Check Image Compression and Resizing:

+Verify that uploaded images are resized to 800x800 pixels and are compressed.